mmcenta/left-shift/README.md

 `pip install -r [requirements.txt|requirements-gpu.txt]`, choosing the appropriate file depending on whether you wish to run the models on a CPU or a GPU.

-To install the envronment, execute the following commands:
+To install the environment, execute the following commands:
 ```
 git clone https://github.com/mmcenta/gym-text2048
 pip install -e gym-text2048